sagemath/trac_to_gh/Issue 3261.md

 # Issue 3261: #auto does not always seem to work if not in first cell

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3261

 Original creator: mhampton